lovett/notifier/README.md

 to another service.

 Unlike OS- or in-app notifications, Notifier is a standalone service geared toward self-hosted use.
-It can run wherever NodeJS runs.

 ## Configuration
-The server's default configuration is reasonable for production use.
-Changes to the defaults can be made with environment variables or a JSON file.
-The JSON file can be loaded from several places:

-  - `config-[NODE_ENV].json` in the application root
-  - `config.json` in the application root
-  - `/etc/notifier.json`
+The server is configured through a small collection of environment variables.

 `NOTIFIER_BADGE_BASE_URL`: Where to find custom message badges.
 A message with a custom badge only specifies the filename.
 This value provides the rest.
 Message badges are only loaded from one location.
 Default: `/svg`.

-`NOTIFIER_BASE_URL`: The URL path of the application.
+`NOTIFIER_BASE_URL`: The root URL path of the application.
 Default: `/`.

 `NOTIFIER_DB_DSN`: The connection string for the Postgres database.
-Default: `postgres://notifier:notifier@localhost:5432/notifier`.
+Default: `socket://notifier@/var/run/postgresql?db=notifier`.

 `NOTIFIER_FORCE_HTTPS`: Whether HTTPs is required.
 Default: `0`.